 Members of the public are welcome to ask for assistance in tracing their families.
-Written requests for detailed research can be made to the "Research Officer"
+Written requests for detailed research can be made to the "Research Officer" by email or post

 A Research Fee may apply please contact us for a quote.
 This is a postal service.
 Cheques/ Money orders to be made payable to 'AIGS Bendigo'

 The Bendigo Area (AIGS) has a large collection of resources covering Bendigo/Sandhurst district and the extensive Central Goldfields area of Victoria. (see our database & resources links).

 We also have access to all published B.D.M., shipping indexes, many interstate indexes and English Indexes.

 Our members have published many indexes they themselves have compiled and still working on many more.

 PO BOX 145, BENDIGO, Vic 3552

 or EMAIL - firstname.lastname@example.org